Step 1. Please have an

 do not delete "0" in the text box.)

-Note: Claims amended under the Article 19 can be
+Note: The claims amended under Article 19 can

 Step 7.

-Would you like to file a translation of the Article
+Would you like to file a translation of an

 of words to be translated.